ecatanzani/ecatanzani/README.md

 <h1></h1>

 <details>
-  <summary>📃 If you are in a harry, take a look to the synthetic resume</summary>
+  <summary>📃 If you are in a hurry, take a look to the synthetic resume</summary>

 <h3 align='center'>  Employment </h3>